albelozer/gitbook/ansible/network-modules.md

   register: config # registering for further use
 ```

-Why you may want to `register` the output for this is the later useage.
-For example if I know that configuration was changed by a task I can perform some verification or something.
+Why you may want to `register` the output in a `config` var is the later usage.
+For example if I know that configuration was changed by a task I can perform verification or something.